tan81858/MIST4610/README.md

 <img width="626" height="312" alt="image" src="https://github.com/user-attachments/assets/7bbb3f2f-d9a0-4c85-8c93-8ceecb0499da" />

 This query provides important information about clients who attend a higher number of classes per week.
-This allows for a manager to

-### Complex
+This can provide insight on the type of activities that clients might find interesting and help a manager determine any changes to classes that would increase client attendence.

 5. List the contact information including name, number, and email of all staff that have the ACE certification.